 A Sleep Profiler is potentially even better at getting a picture of what your “normal” sleep is like, even if it is slightly less accurate, as it records your sleep at home over multiple nights, and doesn’t have wires all over the place:

 Once again, this can generally be borrowed for a fee from a sleep physician or specialist sleep clinic, who will then be able to score up the data for you and give you accurate, easy to understand feedback on what is happening with your sleep and what can be done to improve it.

 During the clinical trial that I ran as part of my Doctoral research, we used a wrist activity monitor called an ActiWatch 2 by BMedical.

-The ActiWatches were a good choice to record participants sleep as they were quite unobtrusive by comparison.
-They were simply worn on the participant’s non-dominant wrist like a watch for the duration of the study, and recorded the participants sleep, activity levels and light exposure over 14 consecutive days and nights at a time.
+The ActiWatches were an excellent choice to record participants sleep as they were quite unobtrusive by comparison.
+They were merely worn on the participant’s non-dominant wrist like a watch for the duration of the study and recorded the participants’ sleep, activity levels and light exposure over 14 consecutive days and nights at a time.
 This was convenient as I saw participants for a treatment session every two weeks, and could easily compare this objective data with their subjective data from the sleep diaries that they were completing to track their perceived quality and duration of sleep.

 Wrist activity monitors are surprisingly accurate, especially the Actiwatches by BMedical, but they can come with a hefty price tag, with the ActiWatch 2 retailing for $1485 at the time of this writing.
 They can also be borrowed or rented out for less from some places if you want to just get a 2 week baseline period of how your sleep is.